Code-m1ner/MLS2/README.md

 ### Phase 2

--   Caption for the win game with a pop up div
+-   Caption for the win game with a pop up div congratulating a player for the good effort they have made to win.
+-   Caption for the loose game with a pop up div extending my misery to the player for the loose despite their hard work on trying to win.

 <a name="structure"></a>